 Economic development starts with early childhood development, and the best investments ensure all children have access to high-quality early childhood education.
 Evidence shows that increased access to high-quality early learning and care programs results in short- and long-term benefits to individuals and society.
 Research shows that for every dollar invested in high-quality early childhood education, society gains up to $7.30 in economic returns over the long term.

 In addition to providing long-term benefits to children and society at large, access to high-quality child care and early childhood education has positive effects for parents as well.
 Support for child care increases parents’ participation in the workforce and contributes to overall economic productivity.
-Conversely, lack of affordable, reliable child care takes a major toll on the economy, as working families across the country lose more than $8 billion in wages annually due to inadequate child care access.
+Conversely, a lack of affordable, reliable child care takes a major toll on the economy, as working families across the country lose more than $8.3 billion in wages annually due to inadequate child care access.